Skip to Content

 • Sugar: The primary component responsible for the sauce’s sweetness is sugar.
 This sweetness is what makes sweet chili sauce so appealing in various dishes.

-• Chili Peppers: As the name suggests, chili peppers are a key ingredient that provides the sauce with its signature spiciness.
+• Chili Peppers: Chili peppers are one of the main ingredients of the sauce that provide it with its signature spiciness.
 They add that kick of heat that balances the sweetness.

 • Vinegar: To provide a tangy and slightly sour element, vinegar is commonly added.
 It not only contributes to the sauce’s flavor but also helps with preservation.